marcinofulus/iCSEbook1/Warsztaty/source/Parrondos_paradox.rst

 #.
-Our capital is a multiple of  *m* :
+Our capital is a multiple of :math:`m`:
    We win only if the random number is below :math:`\frac{1}{10}-\epsilon`.
 Otherwise we loose.
 A pretty bad situation…

 #.
-Our capital is not a multiple of  *m* :
+Our capital is not a multiple of :math:`m`:

   We win if the random number is below :math:`\frac{3}{4}-\epsilon`.
 Otherwise we loose.
 This sounds extremely good…

 But: For :math:`\epsilon>0`, we still loose in the long run.

-*m*  is an integer which we choose to be 3 in the following.
+:math:`m` is an integer which we choose to be 3 in the following.

 .. sagecellserver::